 Typical maneuvers that every chess player must know.
-The Isolated Central Pawn or IQP (isolated queen’s pawn) is one of the classic structures that every player must learn how to play with both sides.
+The Isolated Central Pawn or IQP (isolated queen’s pawn) is one of the classic structures in that every player must learn how to play with both sides.
 It is a unique structure with established characteristics and plans of playing with it or against it.
-Part of the chess mastery is to know what to do in both situations and how to asses correctly these type of positions.
+Part of chess mastery is to know what to do in both situations and how to asses correctly these types of positions.

 In this article, we look at one of the best players of all times, the World Champion Anatoly Karpov, and how he played against the isolated pawn.

 Karpov was a very strong player all around, but it was his positional play what was even more outstanding.
 In his games, we can find the beauty of logical thinking.
 Before we move on to the examples it is always good to refresh some concepts that are well known.